NFL deadline passes without any trades by Buffalo Bills; 2 players put on practice squad Covid-19 list

 Support Local Journalism

-Ahead of the deadline, coach Sean McDermott reiterated a usual stance: The Bills are always open to options.

-The Bills did reportedly call the Broncos about pass rusher Von Miller, according to Peter Schrager.
+The Bills did reportedly call the Broncos about pass rusher Von Miller, according to Peter Schrager of Good Morning Football.
 The Cowboys also called, but Miller wound up with the Los Angeles Rams, bolstering an already formidable defense.

+Buffalo’s offensive line is a bit depleted at the moment: McDermott said Monday that Jon Feliciano is week to week with a calf strain, and Spencer Brown (back) is “moving in the right direction,” but with no set return.
+Still, the team finished Tuesday with the same O-line with which it started.

+Their schedule over the next month provides some advantages, with the hapless Jaguars (1-6) up next, followed by the Jets (2-5), Colts (3-5) and Saints (5-2).
+Some of those teams will look a little differently after the trade deadline and recent injuries.
+Most notably on the injury front, Saints quarterback Jameis Winston is done for the season after tearing an ACL.
+The Bills head to New Orleans for a Thanksgiving night game to round out their November.